World Telehealth Initiative has an unprecedented

 Direct Relief: Logistics

-Direct Relief, which is a humanitarian aid organization with a mission to improve the health and lives of people affected by poverty or emergencies.
-Since 1948 they have delivered medical supplies internationally, and now send over a billion dollars of supplies annually to 85 countries.
-They help identify the global healthcare needs and provide logistical expertise to seamlessly work with governments and NGOs so as to position the devices where needed.
+WTI has collaborated with Direct Relief, a humanitarian aid organization with a mission to improve the health and lives of people affected by poverty or emergencies.
+Since1948 they have delivered medical supplies internationally, and now send over a billion dollars of supplies annually to 90 countries.
+They will help identify the global healthcare needs and provide logistical expertise to seamlessly work with governments and NGOs so as to position the devices where needed.

 Volunteer Physicians: Medical Expertise

-World Telehealth Initiative works with physicians who are willing to donate their time and clinical expertise in order to provide quality healthcare to underserved communities.
-These physicians cover a wide-ranging variety of specialties such as neurology, cardiology, infectious disease, pediatrics, orthopedics, and more.
+World Telehealth Initiative works with physicians who donate their time and clinical expertise in order to provide quality healthcare services to underserved communities.
+These physicians offer a wide range of specialties such as neurology, cardiology, infectious disease, pediatrics and psychiatry.

 To learn more about volunteer opportunities in the places you care about, use the Physician Inquiry button at left.

 To learn about training opportunities for your medical team, contact Sharon Allen.